edamamet/nimi-dots/README.md

 > at this point, you could `cd` back into your dotfiles directory and use the `fstow your-dots` to go back to your rice **as long as both are under the same parent directory, otherwise it will not work**

+if you don't see the titlebars, run `hyprpm update`. it should work now.

 <details>
 <summary id="uninstall">want to uninstall the rice?</summary>